“You are not alone” – Advice From One Caregiver to OthersJanuary 25, 2017

 Education is also the key to mitigating stress and avoiding burnout, adds James.
 He helps run a free 12-week course annually with the Cornwall & District Family Support Group to educate family caregivers on mental health.
 It’s education sessions like this, and a culture that recognizes family caregivers, that led The Change Foundation to support Embrace, a Changing CARE partnership in Cornwall.

 “The more you know about what you’re dealing with, the better you’ll be able to cope,” James says.
 He adds that it’s best to go to an association that works with the illness you’re trying to cope with, since the internet may not always have accurate information.
 Many disease-specific charitable organizations have free resources online for caregivers to view and learn from.

 If nothing else, James wants to remind caregivers that “despite how you feel, you are not alone.
 There are groups across the province.
 There are people willing to talk, listen and help you.”

-For those looking for caregiver support groups or education opportunities, there are a number of websites to help get a search started including The Caregiver Exchange and the Foundation’s own Caregiver Resource Hub.
+For those looking for caregiver support groups or education opportunities, there are a number of websites to help get a search started including The Caregiver Exchange and the Foundation’s own efforts to support family caregivers through research and our Caregiver Resource Hub.